 Employers in England and Wales are required by law to have Employers Liability insurance cover to protect people from accidents at work.
 When work accident compensation is paid, in most cases, the compensation is paid by the employer’s liability insurance company and not the employer.

 Employers often expect a personal injury claim to be made when someone has been injured in an accident at work.
 For many people personal injury claims are the only way to recover their lost earnings.

-We will listen to your situation, give you expert legal advice and assess your claim at no cost to you.
-At Co-op Legal Services we want to ensure that you are properly looked after so we focus on you and your recovery as well as your claim.
+We will listen to your situation, give you expert legal advice and assess your workplace injury claim at no cost to you.
+As part of the Co-op, our injury at work solicitors want to ensure that you are properly looked after so we focus on you and your recovery as well as your claim.

 You must ensure that your work accident is properly reported to your manager or supervisor as soon as possible.
 Every workplace should have an accident book where details of accidents can be reported.
 Your workplace may also have an Accident Report Form which you should complete.

-It is essential to get specialist legal advice quickly.
-One of our Personal Injury Solicitors that specialises in employers' liability claims can review the details of your accident, provide you with expert legal advice, and advise you on what to do next.
+It is essential to contact specialist legal advisors quickly.
+One of our Personal Injury Solicitors that specialises in employers' liability claims can review the details of your workplace accident, provide you with expert legal advice, and explain what to do next.